gojilabs/development/3rd_parties/unit.md

 Integrations::Unit.update_application(user.unit_application_id, attributes)
 ```

-For more examples see [the wrapper class from Grind24 project](https://github.com/BoB-Company/grind-banking-api/blob/main/lib/integrations/unit.rb).
+For more examples, see [the wrapper class from the Grind24 project](https://github.com/BoB-Company/grind-banking-api/blob/main/lib/integrations/unit.rb).

 ### The webhooks

-The Unit service may perform some operations asynchronously.
-For example, KYC check for new customer applications, or activating customer debit cards.
-To let the app know about these changes, the [webhook](https://docs.unit.co/webhooks) mechanism is developed.
+The Unit service can perform some operations asynchronously.
+For example, checking KYC for new customers or activating customers' debit cards.
+To inform the application of these changes, the [webhook](https://docs.unit.co/webhooks) mechanism is designed.

-The developers register webhook callback URL in Unit dashboard.
-In response they receive a special token to validate incoming webhook requests that are coming from Unit.
+Developers register a webhook callback URL in the Unit dashboard.
+The types of events in the Unit that initiate webhook requests can be configured in the dashboard as well.
+In response, they receive a special token to acknowledge incoming webhook requests that come from the Unit.

-The types of events in Unit that initiate webhook request can be set up in the dashboard.
-This is how webhook controller may look like:
+ This is what a webhook controller might look like:

 ```ruby
 # app/controllers/unit_webhooks_controller.rb